Johnson Controls to buy Air Distribution Technologies for $1.6 billion

-TORONTO Johnson Controls Inc said on Wednesday it will acquire Air Distribution Technologies from Canada Pension Plan Investment Board (CPPIB) for $1.6 billion (952.6 million pounds), in a move aimed at expanding its offerings in the ventilation products segment.
+TORONTO Johnson Controls Inc (JCI.N) said on Wednesday it will acquire Air Distribution Technologies from Canada Pension Plan Investment Board (CPPIB) for $1.6 billion, in a move aimed at expanding its offerings in the ventilation products segment.

 Milwaukee, Wisconsin-based Johnson Controls, which makes car interiors and batteries as well as heating, ventilation and cooling systems for buildings, said the acquisition reflects its commitment to invest in the buildings business as a growth platform.